 The mission of the Tribal Interior Budget Council (TIBC) is: to provide an advisory government-to-government forum and process for Tribes and the Department to develop budgets that allow for the fulfillment of tribes' self-determination, self-governance, sovereignty, and treaty rights, as well as sufficient levels of funding to address the needs of Tribes and their tribal citizens.

-The meeting will no longer be held as originally planned for November 3-6, 2025, in Washington, DC.
 We understand this creates uncertainty and inconvenience, and we sincerely apologize for the disruption to your schedules.

-We are committed to rescheduling this important meeting as soon as circumstances allow.
+We are committed to working with the Department of the Interior (DOI), TIBC Tribal Representatives, and Indian Affairs to continue convening meeting(s) on critical budget matters.
 More information will be made available as we know more in the future.
-We will continue to monitor the situation and will provide updates regarding new meeting dates as we learn more.
+We will continue to monitor the situation and will provide updates regarding potential meeting dates as we learn more.

-Thank you for your understanding and patience during this challenging time.
+Thank you for your understanding and patience during this time.
 We value your participation and look forward to the next meeting when we are able to do so.

 The Indian Affairs Manual (IAM) for distribution of resources (26 IAM 3 – Distribution of Resources) has been finalized and signed.
 The IAM provides guidance to all Indian Affairs staff on fund distribution processes, including standard timelines for fund processing for direct appropriations to Indian Affairs for Bureau of Indian Affairs (BIA), Bureau of Indian Education (BIE), and Assistant Secretary – Indian Affairs (AS-IA) programs.
 The Manual establishes a consistent process throughout Indian Affairs for distributing funds to tribal nations.
 There is a link within the IAM that takes you to several attachments that show examples of various forms used in the distribution processes, flow charts of the overall processes, and templates for individual programs that describe the methodology and calculations used for all funding that is distributed to tribal nations.
 This effort was completed to ensure standard approaches at all levels within Indian Affairs that will lead to improved efficiency and timeliness in the distribution of funds to tribal nations.
 All offices and programs are expected to use the processes outlined and to strive towards meeting the timelines outlined within the IAM and templates.